opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/list-to-map.md

 ```
 {% include copy.html %}

-Values from objects in `mylist` are extracted and put into fields with the source keys `name` and `value`, as shown in the following response:
+Object values from `mylist` are extracted and added to fields with the source keys `name` and `value`, as shown in the following response:

 ```json
 {